Green Party of Canada candidates in the 2006 Canadian federal election: Kitchener Centre: Tony Maas

 Tony Maas was the federal Green Party candidate for the Kitchener Centre electoral district in Ontario in the 2006 elections.
 He received 5.6% of the vote in 2822 of 50194 votes cast.

 Lanark—Frontenac—Lennox and Addington: Mike Nickerson

-Nickerson (born 1951) is a longtime environmental activist.
+Mike Nickerson (born 1951) is a longtime environmental activist.
 He was a co-director of the Institute for the Study of Cultural Evolution in the 1970s, and helped produce its Guideposts for a Sustainable Future in 1974.
 In 1977, the background studies which led to the Guideposts were published as Change the World I Want to Stay On.

-He was a founding member of the Green Party of Canada in 1983, and campaigned under its banner in the 1984 federal election.
+Nickerson was a founding member of the Green Party of Canada in 1983, and campaigned under its banner in the 1984 federal election.
 His mother, Betty Nickerson, was the first ever GPC candidate in a 1983 by-election (Ottawa Citizen, 2 January 2006).
-In 1988, he spoke out against the proposed Canada-United States free trade agreement (Toronto Star, 19 November 1988).
+In 1988, Nickerson spoke out against the proposed Canada-United States free trade agreement (Toronto Star, 19 November 1988).